thepowersgang/dryad/README.md

 `dryad` _should_ be capable of interpreting itself, which you can verify by invoking `./dryad.so.1`.

 Eventually I will get around to creating a makefile (or better yet, cargo) --- sorry about that!
-Really, stage `c` from above is the problem in the cargo pipeline, and if someone could figure that out, I'd be massively grateful.
+Really, stage `3` from above is the problem in the cargo pipeline, and if someone could figure that out, I'd be massively grateful.
 I think the only solution, do to the intimate needs of dryad, is to create a cargo subcommand :/

 # Contributing